misterwimbo/pageMagic/README.md

 Just tell Page Magic what you want to change and it will do it for you.

 ![Settings Panel](screenshots/settings.png)
-Add your Anthropic API key to get started, select the model you want to use, and see your API usage cost.
+Add your preferred API key to get started, select the provider and model you want to use, and see your API usage cost.

 ## Installation